igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 and delay experienced by encrypted protocol users directly.
-Nevertheless, the accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired especially by network operators that owns or controls the infrastructure between client and server.
+Nevertheless, the accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired especially by network operators that own or control the infrastructure between client and server.

 In this regard, the Alternate-Marking method {{AltMark}} defines a consolidated method to perform packet loss, delay, and jitter measurements on live traffic.